 The HP DeskJet 2722 is compatible with the HP Smart app.
 You can copy, scan, and print PDFs and photos directly from your mobile device, as well as perform maintenance tasks and check ink levels.

 We tested the HP DeskJet 2722 in Cement, which is a Walmart exclusive.
 It's part of the HP DeskJet 2700 Series, and its model number changes slightly depending on the region and retailer, like the HP DeskJet 2724 and DeskJet 2725, and whether it includes an HP Instant Ink subscription period.
 You can see our unit's label here.

 The HP DeskJet 2722 is a mediocre printer, and it performs similarly to the HP DeskJet 2755.
 It has a terrible page yield and a high cost-per-print, and it doesn't feel very well-designed.
 While it has excellent photo accuracy, there are other options with much better photo quality, like the HP DeskJet 3755.
 For other options, see our recommendations for the best photo printers, the best cheap printers, and the best all-in-one printers.

 The HP DeskJet 2755 and the HP DeskJet 2722 perform similarly.
-They have a similar design, display screen, and scanner, but the 2722 yields slightly more pages than the 2755, which gives it a marginally lower cost-per-print.
+They have a similar design, display screen, and scanner, but the 2722 yields slightly more black-only pages than the 2755, which gives it a marginally lower cost-per-print.
 The 2722 also has better photo quality.
 On the other hand, the 2755 prints faster, especially for photos.